kumahq/kuma-website/app/_src/production/dp-config/dpp-on-kubernetes.md

 {% warning %}
-In the vast majority of cases you shouldn't need to override the sidecar and init-container configurations. `ContainerPatch` is a feature which requires good understanding of both {{site.mesh_product_name}} and Kubernetes.
+In the vast majority of cases you shouldn't need to override the sidecar and init container configurations. `ContainerPatch` is a feature which requires good understanding of both {{site.mesh_product_name}} and Kubernetes.
 {% endwarning %}

-The specification of `ContainerPatch` consists of the list of [jsonpatch](https://datatracker.ietf.org/doc/html/rfc6902) strings which describe the modifications to be performed.
+A `ContainerPatch` specification consists of the list of [JSON patch](https://datatracker.ietf.org/doc/html/rfc6902) strings that describe the modifications.
+Consult [the entire resource schema](#schema).

 ### Example

 {% warning %}
-When using ContainerPath, every `value` field must be valid JSON.
+When using ContainerPath, every `value` field must be a string containing valid JSON.
 {% endwarning %}

 ```yaml
 apiVersion: kuma.io/v1alpha1